 All statistical comparisons were conducted using non-parametric permutation with 10,000 repetitions such that no assumptions were made about the sampling distribution (Combrisson and Jerbi, 2015).
 This was done by randomly assigning the values from the two groups being compared (pairwise for the paired tests, and non-pairwise for the unpaired tests) and calculating the difference between the groups.
-This process was repeated 10,000 in order to form a null distribution of the group difference.
-Then the tail of this empirical distribution is used to calculate the p-value for the actual data, and two-tailed tests are used throughout.
-Where multiple comparisons were carried out p-values were corrected using the False Discovery Rate (FDR) method (Benjamini and Hochberg, 1995).
+This process was repeated 10,000 times to form a null distribution of the group difference.
+Then the tail of this empirical distribution is used to calculate the p value for the actual data, and two-tailed tests are used throughout.
+Where multiple comparisons were conducted p values were corrected using the false discovery rate (FDR) method (Benjamini and Hochberg, 1995).
 All numerical values are reported as mean \pm SD.